No. 10 Michigan State knocks off No. 7 Michigan 77-70

 Kenny Goins had 16 points and 11 rebounds, and Xavier Tillman added 14 points for the Spartans, who snapped Michigan’s 22-game winning streak at Crisler Center despite being without two of their top three scorers.

+“I don’t need to be an underdog anymore — those days are over,” said Izzo, who moved within three victories of 600 as Michigan State’s coach.
+“I don’t need to have anybody feel sorry for us.
+Those days are over.
+Doesn’t matter, nobody cares — put a jersey on a kid and he goes.”

-Joshua Langford is out for the season, and Nick Ward is recovering from a broken hand, but Goins and Tillman produced in Ward’s absence for Michigan State.
+Joshua Langford is out for the season, and Nick Ward is recovering from a broken hand, but Goins and Tillman produced in Ward’s absence.

 Michigan (24-4, 13-4) led by six early in the second half, but that advantage was short lived.
 Down 51-45, the Spartans (23-5, 14-3) outscored Michigan 21-7 to take control.
 The Wolverines shot 2 for 14 from 3-point range in the second half.